This post is the third installment in a multi-part series on the evolution of mammal-like reptiles.

 Therapsida is a clade that owes its evolutionary origins to a pelycosaurian-grade ancestor and includes all of the most ‘advanced’ synapsids, including modern mammals.
 If that sentence is gibberish to you, perhaps reading the first few paragraphs of my post on pelycosaurs will help demystify things.
 To summarize:

 - Birds, mammals and modern reptiles are amniotes by descent.
 The first amniotes were terrestrially-adapted animals that laid water-proof eggs on dry land.

-- Synapsida is a subgrouping of amniotes that includes modern mammals (and their various extinct relatives) but not birds or reptiles.
-Early synapsids can be distinguished from other groups of amniotes in the fossil record on the basis of a number of unique skeletal features, the most important of which is the presence of a single hole on each side of the skull behind the eye-orbit.
-Each hole is called a temporal fenestra.
+- Synapsida is a subgrouping of amniotes that includes modern mammals and their various extinct proto-mammal ancestors and relatives, but excludes birds and reptiles.
+Early synapsids can be distinguished from other groups of amniotes in the fossil record on the basis of a number of skeletal features, the most important of which is the presence of a single hole on each side of the skull behind the eye-orbit.
+These holes are called temporal fenestrae.
 By contrast, other early amniote skulls bear either no holes (anapsids), two holes (diapsid) or a single highly placed hole (euryapsid, similar to the synapsid condition, but differing in the location of the hole) behind each eye-orbit.
 The temporal fenestrae provide secure anchorage points for muscles associated with jaw function.
 Mammals are the only surviving synapsids.